spyderbat/api_examples/javascript/docs/UserApi.md

-# Sbapi.UserApi
+# SpyderbatApi.UserApi

-All URIs are relative to *https://api.prod.spyderbat.com*
+All URIs are relative to *https://api.spyderbat.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------